Gradient-based optimization of 3D MHD equilibria: Optimization demonstrations

 where $\lambda_{\mathcal{S}} = \lambda_{R} = 10^3$, $R_{\text{min}} = \mathcal{R} = 0.2$ m, and $w_R = w_{\mathcal{S}} = 10^{-2}$.
 We begin with a surface given by a rotating ellipse with a non-planar axis,

 with $a = 2$, $b = 1$, $N_P = 3$, $R_0 = 5$, and $R_{0,1} = -0.5$.
 We consider a vacuum field with $p(\psi) = I_T(\psi) = 0$.

-To investigate the benefit of increasing the dimensionality of the optimization space, we optimize with respect to the boundary harmonics $m \le 3$, $|n| \le 3$ and $m \le 10$, $|n| \le 10$.
-In both optimization spaces (Figure \ref{fig:iota_convergence}), we obtain a rotational transform profile which very closely matches the target value.
-The objective value is marginally reduced in the smaller space ($f_{\iota} = 1.67 \times 10^{-9}$ vs. $4.76 \times 10^{-9}$).
-However, we see that in the larger optimization space we converge to the optimum in fewer function evaluations and achieve a smaller gradient norm.
-For the further analysis of the optimization in this Section, we present results using the larger space.
+To investigate the benefit of increasing the dimensionality of the optimization space, we optimize with respect to the boundary harmonics $m \le 3$, $|n| \le 3$.
+We then use this result to optimization with respect to $m \le 4$, $|n| \le 4$ and then with respect to $m \le 5$, $|n| \le 5$.
+In comparison with the result of the initial optimization in the low-dimensional space, we are able to reduce the objective function by 70\% (Figure \ref{fig:iota_convergence}).
+We obtain a rotational transform profile which very closely matches the target value with an objective value of $f_{\iota} = 4.93 \times 10^{-10}$.
+If the optimization space is further increased, the optimum is reduced by less than 1\%.
+For the further analysis of the optimization in this Section, we present results from the optimization with respect to the modes $m \le 5$ and $|n| \le 5$.

 We note that we were not able to reduce the gradient norm to the requested tolerance of $10^{-8}$.
 This result can be attributed to approximations made in computing the gradient with the adjoint method.
 As discussed in \citep{Antonsen2019,Paul2020}, the adjoint equations are derived under the assumption that the VMEC code satisfies MHD force balance \eqref{eq:MHD}.
 However, there is always some residual error in force balance due to discretization error and the assumption of continuously nested flux surfaces.
+For these calculations, we converged to a force balance tolerance of $10^{-11}$ with 99 flux surfaces and mode numbers $|m| \le 11$, $|n| \le 11$.
+These resolution parameters were chosen to strike a balance between an accurate adjoint solution and efficiency of the optimization.
+Preliminary calculations indicate that increasing the resolution parameters over what was used in this work does not cause a significant change in the optimum.
 Furthermore, the linear adjoint solution is approximated by adding a small perturbation to the nonlinear MHD force balance.
 This technique is effectively a forward-difference approximation of the adjoint equation, which introduces an error that scales with the magnitude of the perturbation.
 When there are small errors in the gradient, the computed gradient may no longer be a descent direction, making convergence difficult near the optimum \citep{Dekeyser2014}.